 3. Start planning your trip.

 With your budget sorted out, you can start planning your trip.
-Decide where you want to go and what you want to do.
+Decide where you want to go and what new skill you want to learn, which may influence discussions with your employer about taking extended time off.
 This will help you figure out how much money you need to save.

 4. Make a timeline.

 Timelines are an excellent way to keep track of your progress and make sure you’re on track.
-Create a timeline for your mini retirement, plotting out what you need to do and when you need to do it.
+Create a timeline for your mini retirement, carefully plotting out when to save, manage savings, and negotiate with your employer about your extended time away.

 5. Stay positive.

-The last thing you want is for mini retirement to be a burden, so avoid feeling guilty about the work you’re missing, and just enjoy being in a state of rest.
-Remember, it’s all about enjoying life and taking some time for yourself – and it’s okay to say ‘no’ if people try to push work on you during your time off!
+The last thing you want is for mini retirement to be a burden, so avoid feeling guilty about the work you're missing at your employer, and just enjoy being in a state of rest while you save and manage your savings during this extended time.

 Conclusion